TWRA Weekly Fishing Forecast

 Forecast Contributor – Nathan Rogers, Region III Creel Clerk

-The weather was warm throughout the weekend with it being cloudy all-day Friday.
-The water temps throughout the lake are still climbing with water temperatures in the main river being roughly 3 degrees cooler than creeks/inlets.
+The weather was warm and sunny throughout the weekend with storms blowing in Saturday evening.
+The water temps throughout the lake are still climbing with water temperatures in the main river being much cooler than creeks/inlets due to amount of current.
 Visibility in creeks is also much lower than the main river channel.
-The water level is climbing closer to summer pool being 1.5 feet from full; the latest depth I recorded is below.
+The water levels are now to normal full pool; the latest depth I recorded is below.
 For any discharge or lake elevation info, check out the TVA Lake Info App.

 Reservoir Conditions